shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

     }
 }
 ```
-If Custom Products (v2) calls the event, set the decorator in the container to replace the original service.
+If Custom Products (v2) calls the event, set the decorator into the container to replace the original service.

 **_SwagExtendCustomProducts/Decorators/FileTypeWhiteListDecorator.php_** adds an array of new mime types to the white list.